ME-ICA/tedana/docs/building_decision_trees.rst

     the external regressor file to use in the model.
 Regular expressions begin with ``^`` For example, ``["^.*$"]`` would mean use all regressors in the file, while ``["^mot_.*$"]`` would mean use all regressors with labels beginging with ``mot_``.
-    ``["mot_x", "mot_y_", "mot_z"]`` would be use regressors with thos specific labels.
+    ``["mot_x", "mot_y_", "mot_z"]`` would be use regressors with those specific labels.
     Capitalization is ignored.
     Note: When tedana is run, regular expressions are replaced with the named regressors.
     The outputted decision tree will specify what was used and might be useful for validation.

 An optional field is **"partial_models"**.
-This is a dictionary where each element is a descriptor and columns specification similar to ``regressors``.
-For example, ``"partial_models": {"Motion": ["^mot_.*$"], "CSF": ["^csf.*$"]}`` specified two partial motions for motion and CSF time series where the columns in the external regressor tsv begin with either ``mot_`` or ``csf``.
+This is a dictionary where each element is a descriptor and column specification is similar to ``regressors``.
+For example, ``"partial_models": {"Motion": ["^mot_.*$"], "CSF": ["^csf.*$"]}`` specifies two partial models for motion and CSF time series, where the columns in the external regressor tsv begin with either ``mot_`` or ``csf``.
 When this field is used, statistics will be calculated for the full model with all regressors and each specified partial model.
 This can be used to potentially reject components that fit any combination of nuisance regressors and also note which components fit head motion regressors.
-If this option is included, there would be added columns in ``selector.component_table_`` such as ``Fstat nuisance Motion partial model``, ``pval nuisance Motion partial model``, and ``R2stat nuisance Motion partial model``
+If this option is included, there would be added columns in ``selector.component_table_``, such as ``Fstat nuisance Motion partial model``, ``pval nuisance Motion partial model``, and ``R2stat nuisance Motion partial model``